aishup/MusicETLPostgres/README.md

     2. Sql queryies are imported from the python file sql_queries.py
 - sql_queries.py : This python sql drops the table if already present in the database, creates new tables and inserts the records.
 - etl.ipynb :
-    1. This interactive jupter notebook file helps to execute the ETL file step by step to process a single record from the song and log files.
+    1. This interactive jupter notebook file helps to execute the ETL process step by step to process a single record from the song and log files.
-    2. After processing the files successfully, the single record is inserted into the respective tables.
+    2. After processing the first few records successfully, data is inserted into the respective tables.
 - etl.py :
     1. After successfully processing, and inserting the single record, this ETL python file is executed via the terminal and entire file is processed.
 - test.ipynb :